-It’s worth checking in with your favorite PA sportsbook to see the boosted odds on a daily basis.
+It’s worth checking in with your favorite PA sportsbook to see the odds boosts on a daily basis.
 New deals are constantly popping up!

-The most valuable sports betting bonuses are nearly always sign up offers to entice new bettors.
-Every sportsbook and betting app featured here offers a significant welcome bonus worth hundreds or even $1,000.
+The most valuable sports betting bonus offers are nearly always sign-up offers to entice new bettors.
+Every sportsbook and betting app featured here offers a significant welcome bonus worth hundreds or more.

-Obviously, these promotions can get you started with a significantly larger bankroll.
+Obviously, these Pennsylvania sports betting promos can get you started with a significantly larger bankroll.

-Here are the best sports betting sign up bonuses and welcome offers for Pennsylvania:
+Here are the best PA sports betting promos and welcome offers for new players in Pennsylvania: